nalgeon/sqlean/README.md

 -   [vsv](docs/vsv.md): CSV files as virtual tables

 The single-file `sqlean` bundle contains all extensions from the main set.

+P.S.
+Please [share your use cases](https://github.com/nalgeon/sqlean/issues/81) to help the project focus on important aspects.

 ## Incubator